MBB-team/VBA-toolbox/_wiki/10-simple-rules.md

 This is a quote from [Palminteri et al. (2016)](http://www.biorxiv.org/content/early/2016/10/07/079798):

 ```
-Cognitive neuroscience, especially in the fields of learning and decision-making, is witnessing the blossoming of computational model-based analyses. [...]
 Candidate models should be compared by trading off their ability to predict the data as a function of their complexity.
 However, the importance of simulating candidate models has been so far largely overlooked, which entails several drawbacks and leads to invalid conclusions.
-Here we argue that the analysis of model simulations is often necessary to support the specific claims about behavioral function that most of model-based studies make.
+Here we argue that the analysis of model simulations is often necessary to support the specific claims (...) that most of model-based studies make.

 ```